Viviana Paredes, Eureka Fellow 2021

 Eureka Fellowship Program

 Founded in 1986, the Fleishhacker Foundation’s Eureka Fellowship Program offers unrestricted support for visual artists in the San Francisco Bay Area.
 Artists are selected on a three-year cycle, with four fellowships annually.
-A total of $35,000 is provided to each selected artist, making the Eureka awards among the largest visual arts fellowships in Northern California.

-Artists must be nominated by a Bay Area nonprofit arts organization to qualify.
+Artists must be nominated by a Bay Area nonprofit visual arts organization to qualify.
 Letters inviting nominations for the fellowships are sent before each three-year cycle.
-Awards are then determined by a review panel of non-Bay Area arts experts.
+Awards are then determined by a review panel of non-Bay Area visual arts experts.

 2023-2025 Eureka Fellows